-Teachers with disabilities: Out of 166 teachers, 14 reported having a disability diagnosed by a doctor that affected their participation in MEWAKA.
+Teachers with disabilities: Out of 125 teachers, 14 reported having a disability diagnosed by a doctor that affected their participation in MEWAKA, and 13 more had issues affecting everyday functioning, such as mobility, vision, concentration/memory or other impairments not formally recognised/diagnosed.
 One of the teachers with disabilities, along with an additional 11, had chronic illnesses such as diabetes or asthma.
 However, head teachers reported 11 teachers as having disabilities (64% of these being women and 36% being men), indicating a level of hidden disability.
 Conversely, one teacher did not self-identify as having a disability but was identified by the head teacher and peers, and researchers observed some impairment in her hearing.
 The reported disabilities were largely physical and included hearing impairments, visual impairments, and a physical disability due to a fire accident (though not officially recognised by a doctor).

 Chronic illness and alcoholism were not considered disabilities by respondents.
-However, the teacher survey and key informant interviews made it possible to identify teachers with chronic illnesses that affected their participation in MEWAKA (12/166) as a category of teachers with disabilities, since chronic illnesses have a similar impact to a disability.
+However, the teacher survey and key informant interviews made it possible to identify teachers with chronic illnesses that affected their participation in MEWAKA (12 / 125) as a category of teachers with disabilities, since chronic illnesses have a similar impact to a disability.
 There was some regional variation in both levels of disability and chronic illness.